primer/react/.changeset/modern-coins-destroy.md

 Update PRC ActionList implementation to have similar semantics to PVC.
 * Removes `ActionList.Group`.
 * Adds `ActionList.Heading` to be used for labelling children in an `ActionList`.
-* Adds `headingProps` prop to `ActionList` for adding headings that label internal lists correctly.
+* Adds `heading` slot to `ActionList` for adding headings that label internal lists correctly.

 ActionList.Groups inside an ActionList generated inaccessible markup.
 Previous usage:
 ```